palantir/foundry-platform-python/docs/v2/Ontologies/models/ContainsQueryV2Dict.md

 # ContainsQueryV2Dict

 Returns objects where the specified array contains a value.
+Allows you to specify a property to query on by a variety of means.
+Either `field` or `propertyIdentifier` must be supplied, but not both.

 ## Properties
 | Name | Type | Required | Description |